pootiney/Game-Design-face-emotion-recognition-autism/README.md

 for the second part I seperate face components.

-faces aren in 3 different emotions happy, sad and angry.
+faces are in 3 different emotions happy, sad and angry.

 **I'll upload code sources after their finished**
 > Questions That arises: